davidsecacontrol/FilterEmbeddedLibrary/README.md

   OUTPUT_TYPE new_filtered_value = my_filter.Update(new_value);
 ```

-The Z transform numerator & denominator coefficients can also be supplied and the library will automatically convert them to the filter weights:
+Besides, the Z transform numerator & denominator coefficients (from f.x.
+MATLAB) can be supplied instead and the library will automatically convert them to the filter weights:
 ``` c++
   my_filter.SetCoefficientsFromZTransform(numerator,denominator);
 ```
-The state can be cleared to reinitialize the filter:
+The filter can be cleared for easy reinitialziation:
 ``` c++
   my_filter.ClearState();
 ```